RanjithNair/FeatureTracker/README.md

-Firebase 3.0 Starter using React Redux
+Features Tracker
 =====================

-This is a Firebase 3.0 start using React and Redux.

-It uses the latest version of libraries, including the brand new React Hot Loader ([still beta](https://github.com/gaearon/react-hot-loader/pull/240))
+This is a web application to track the features for a scrum team.
+For a scrum team, there are frequent releases and it becomes difficult to maintain the list of items which are scheduled for release.
+This app helps the team to track the release items.

-## Stack
+## Tech Stack

 - React
   - [X] React `15.1.0`